ACSO deputy "saves Christmas" - Mississippi's Best Community Newspaper

 ACSO deputy “saves Christmas”

-NATCHEZ — A suspicious-looking Grinch walked the isles of Southside Market on Thursday and soon after was “apprehended” by the Adams County Sheriff’s office.
+NATCHEZ — A suspicious-looking Grinch walked the aisles of Southside Market on Thursday and soon after was “apprehended” by the Adams County Sheriff’s office.

 After all, a Grinch spotted on Christmas Eve can only mean one thing.
 Trouble.